smilers/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-hotpatch-updates.md

 [!INCLUDE [windows-autopatch-applies-to-all-licenses](../includes/windows-autopatch-applies-to-all-licenses.md)]

 > [!IMPORTANT]
 > This feature is in public preview.
-It is being actively developed and might not be complete.
+It's being actively developed and might not be complete.
 They're made available on a "Preview" basis.
 You can test and use these features in production environments and scenarios and provide feedback.

 Hotpatch updates are [Monthly B release security updates](/windows/deployment/update/release-cycle#monthly-security-update-release) that can be installed without requiring you to restart the device.
 Hotpatch updates are designed to reduce downtime and disruptions.
 By minimizing the need to restart, these updates help ensure faster compliance, making it easier for organizations to maintain security while keeping workflows uninterrupted.